robbert-harms/MCT/README.rst

 * Full documentation: https://mct.readthedocs.io/
 * Project home: https://github.com/cbclab/MCT
 * Uses the `GitLab workflow <https://docs.gitlab.com/ee/workflow/gitlab_flow.html>`_
-* Tags: MRI, coil-combine, image reconstruction, opencl, python
+* Tags: MRI, coil-reconstruct, image reconstruction, opencl, python

 *************
 Fitting STARC
 *************
+STARC [1] is a method of combining multiple volumes using a iterative optimization process.
 You can use the following command for combining all your channels using the STARC reconstruction method:

 .. code-block:: console